 We meet on the 3rd Friday in February, April, June, September and November at 11 am in Church Offices, 168 Chalmers St, Surry Hills

-Annual Dorcas Rally Was held on Friday, March 15th 2019 commencing 10.15 am for Morning Tea to be followed by the Rally at 11 am at Hurstville Presbyterian Church.
-Lunch will be provided and Guest Speaker to be announced.
+Annual Dorcas Rally Was held on Friday, March 15th 2019 commencing 10.15 am for Morning Tea and was followed by the Rally at 11 am at Hurstville Presbyterian Church.
+Lunch was provided.

 Convenor : Mrs Joan Thuaux (02) 9810 1776